cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     assert(timeoutTimestamp !== 0) // Maybe this can be enforced even for unreal timeouts value and not only for 0 assert(currentTimestamp()> timeoutTimestamp) // Mmm

-    // NOTE - What is the commit port?
-Should be the sourcePort?
-If yes, in the packet we should put destPort and destID?
-    // if the sequence doesn't already exist, this call initializes the sequence to 0
+    // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = privateStore.get(nextSequenceSendPath(sourceClientId))

-    //sequence = channelStore.get(nextSequenceSendPath(commitPort, sourceID))
-    sequence = channelStore.get(nextSequenceSendPath(sourceClientID, destClientID))
+    // Executes Application logic ∀ Payload
+    for payload in packet.data
+        cbs = router.callbacks[payload.sourcePort]
+        success = cbs.onSendPacket(version, encoding, appData)
+        // IMPORTANT: if the one of the onSendPacket fails, the transaction is aborted and the potential state changes that previosly onSendPacket should apply are automatically reverted.
+        abortUnless(success)

-    // store commitment to the packet data & packet timeout
+    // store commitment to the packet data & packet timeout provableStore.set(
-    // Note do we need to keep the channelStore?
-Should this be instead the counterParty store or something similar?
-Do we keep it for backward compatibility? channelStore.set(
       packetCommitmentPath(sourceClientId sequence),
       hash(hash(data), timeoutTimestamp)
     )

     // increment the sequence.
-Thus there are monotonically increasing sequences for packet flow
+Thus there are monotonically increasing sequences for packet flow for a given clientId privateStore.set(nextSequenceSendPath(sourceClientID), sequence+1)
-    // from sourcePort, sourceChannel pair
-    channelStore.set(nextSequenceSendPath(sourceClientID, destClientID), sequence+1)

     // log that a packet can be safely sent
-    // introducing sourceID and destID can be useful for monitoring - e.g. if one wants to monitor all packets between sourceID and destID emitting this in the event would simplify his life.
+    // NOTE introducing sourceID and destID can be useful for monitoring - e.g. if one wants to monitor all packets between sourceID and destID emitting this in the event would simplify his life.

     emitLogEntry("sendPacket", {
       sourceID: sourceClientId,